- Cardboard or cardstock paper.

 - Yarn or twine.

-Cut standard drinking straws to size (leave a little gap between the lines to facilitate in threading the yarn).
+- Cut standard drinking straws to size (leave a little gap between the lines to help thread the yarn).

 - Step 5: Play!
 What can your robotic hand do?